Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Known to Fail

 * Purpose:
-	* There may be a test scenario(s) which are known to be the bug but can not be fixed straight away due to:
+	* There may be a test scenario(s) which are known to be the bug but cannot be fixed straight away due to:
 		> * Priority
 		> OR
 		> * Project timelines
 		> OR
 		> * Bug may not be worth fixing.

     In such case(s), those test case(s) should be marked as "known to fail" using @KnownToFail annotation and test status should be set to **KTF** upon test case failure.
 This will ensure that test case(s) does not end up in failed test case(s) list and user does not waste time re-investigating same issue(s).
 	* Second requirement is that when "known to fail" test case(s) will start passing because: